Massacre in Rome: Historical accuracy

-Kurt Mälzer is shown throughout the film giving direct orders to SS units and personally supervising the buildup to the massacre organized by Kappler.
+Kurt Mälzer (Leo McKern) is shown throughout the film giving direct orders to SS units and personally supervising the buildup to the massacre organized by Kappler.
 In reality, while several regular Wehrmacht officers did issue orders to the SS during this period, as well as Kappler and Mälzer personally discussing the operation, Kappler and his men were under the SS and Police Leader chain of command, and it was through these channels that most of the official orders concerning the massacre were issued.
 Another man working with the SS was Capt.
-Erich Priebke, who is mentioned in the film.
+Erich Priebke (Brook Williams), who is depicted in the film.
 He had full knowledge of the massacre, but would hide for many years evading justice.
-Then, on Nationwide TV in the 1990s, ABC News reporter Sam Donaldson found and confronted him about the massacre, leading him to say he "followed orders".
+Then, on nationwide TV in the 1990s, ABC News reporter Sam Donaldson found and confronted him about the massacre, leading him to say he "followed orders".
 Argentinian authorities quickly arrested and extradited him to Italy; he was tried and convicted of mass murder.

-Colonel Dollmann was never Kappler's direct superior, as is implied several times in the film.
+Colonel Eugen Dollmann (John Steiner) was never Kappler's direct superior, as is implied several times in the film.
 In reality, Kappler answered to the office of SS-Obergruppenführer Karl Wolff, who also maintained his headquarters in Rome.
 Wolff is never seen or mentioned in the film.
 In reality, he stood trial and was found guilty of killing Italian Jews as part of the operations in Italy: when he became sick, his sentence was reduced and he was released in 1971.

-At the time of the massacre, Herbert Kappler was 37 years old.
-Actor Richard Burton was just short of his 48th birthday when the film was produced, eleven years older than Kappler would have been at the time.